mlanza/ai-literacy/301/06-craft.md

 Then you know the feeling.
 You see the iterations.
 You make the calls.
 You wear the hats.

 You don’t just issue commands — you curate.
 You direct.
-And in doing so, you start to see the craft return.
+That's the essence of what craft is.

 ### Craft is Caring